Testing for Private Schools and Gifted Programs

-• Private School Applications: Many private schools require IQ and/or academic achievement testing as part of their admissions process.
+Private School Applications: Many private schools require IQ and academic achievement testing as part of their application.

-• Gifted and Talented Programs: IQ testing is often essential for admission to gifted and talented programs, such as the Advanced Academic Programs (AAP) in Fairfax County.
+Gifted and Talented Programs: IQ testing is typically required for admission to gifted programs, such as Fairfax County's AAP.

-• Understand Your Child's Abilities: IQ and academic achievement tests provide valuable insights into your child's unique learning profile, empowering you to make informed decisions about their education.
+Understand Your Child's Abilities: IQ and achievement tests reveal how your child thinks and learns.
+This insight can help you make informed decisions about your child’s education.

 IQ Testing

-• Age 5: Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV)
+Age 5: WPPSI-IV (Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition)

-• Age 6 to 15: Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V)
+Ages 6 to 15: WISC-V (Wechsler Intelligence Scale for Children, Fifth Edition)

-• Age 16 and older: Wechsler Adult Intelligence Scale, Fifth Edition (WAIS-5)
+Age 16 and older: WAIS-5 (Wechsler Adult Intelligence Scale, Fifth Edition)

 Academic Achievement Testing